opsdroid/opsdroid/docs/configuration.md

                 `C:\Documents and Settings\<User>\Application Data\opsdroid\opsdroid`
 - System `/etc/opsdroid/configuration.yaml` (*nix only)

-_Note: If no file named `configuration.yaml` can be found on one of these folders one will be created for you taken from the [example configuration file](https://github.com/opsdroid/opsdroid/blob/master/opsdroid/configuration/example_configuration.yaml)_
+_Note: If no file named `configuration.yaml` can be found on one of these folders, one will be created for you taken from the [example configuration file](https://github.com/opsdroid/opsdroid/blob/master/opsdroid/configuration/example_configuration.yaml)_

-If you are using one of the default locations you can run the command `opsdroid config edit` to open the configuration with your favorite editor (taken from the environment variable `EDITOR`) or the default editor vim.
+Suppose you are using one of the default locations.
+In that case, you can run the command `opsdroid config edit` to open the configuration with your favourite editor (taken from the environment variable `EDITOR`) or the default editor vim.

 The opsdroid project itself is very simple and requires modules to give it functionality.
-In your configuration file, you must specify the connector, skill, and database* modules you wish to use and any options they may require.
+You must specify the connector, skill, and database* modules you wish to use in your configuration file and any options they may require.

 **Connectors** are modules for connecting opsdroid to your specific chat service.

-**Skills** are modules which define what actions opsdroid should perform based on different chat messages.
+**Skills** are modules that define what actions opsdroid should perform based on different chat messages.

 **Database** modules connect opsdroid to your chosen database and allow skills to store information between messages.

-For example, a simple barebones configuration would look like:
+For example, a simple barebones configuration would look like this:

 ```yaml
 connectors: